Courses Available Online, Virtually and Classroom

 While the course can also be taken in the classroom for a more structured approach, online learning offers a better solution for those businesses looking to qualify a larger number of staff.
 With Astutis, you will also be given a dedicated account manager who will help your staff pass on time and with flying colours!

-Take a look at our blog to discover the array of learning methods available for the IOSH Managing Safely course.
+Take a look at our blog to discover the range of learning methods available for the IOSH Managing Safely course.

 An internationally respected certificate, the IOSH Managing Safely course provides a number of benefits to both staff and businesses which far exceeds the monetary investment required.
 With as many as 100,000 people seeking to become IOSH Managing Safely certified every year, it really is worth getting your staff on the ladder to promoting a healthier and safer workplace!